Regenerative Medicine Approach

 Clinical Considerations in Long COVID Management

 Long COVID represents a complex clinical condition involving multiple physiological systems, including immune, neurological, and cardiovascular.
-The integration of cellular therapy with structured rehabilitation acknowledges the persistent inflammatory and autoimmune components that may drive ongoing symptoms.
+The integration of cellular therapy with structured rehabilitation acknowledges the persistent inflammatory and autoimmune components that drive ongoing symptoms.
 The therapeutic objective extends beyond cellular administration to creating an optimal environment for functional integration and subsequent tissue repair and immune regulation.

 "In clinical management of Long COVID, consideration must be given to both the biological aspects of immune dysregulation and the functional deficits experienced by patients.
 The regenerative medicine approach we employ seeks to address these dual considerations through a coordinated therapeutic strategy.
 This integrated methodology represents a logical progression in the comprehensive management of post-viral sequelae."